Perhaps it should be brainstorming in a barn!

 I use it, well, I try to use it.

-I’m working on a YA novel, you know the sort, a far off land where there’s kingdoms, kings, queens, princes and princesses, witches, no dragons and the jury’s still out on a unicorn.
+I’m still working on the YA novel, you know the sort, a far off land where there’s kingdoms, kings, queens, princes and princesses, witches, no dragons and the jury’s still out on a unicorn.

-I have two grandchildren, both girls, who wanted me to write a story for them.
+I have three grandchildren, all girls, who wanted me to write a story for them.
 Not that thriller stuff, or murder, but what sort of life they’d like to have in they could live in a different world.

 Fortunately, both still have an imagination, a prime requisite for them to transition through their childhood to young adult, smoothing out the bumps.
 They are avid readers, so I have an untapped source of ideas.